15,000 Ottawa children missed measles vaccine during pandemic, says OPH | CBC News

 Even 'small' drop makes difference: researcher

-When it comes to measles and whooping cough, every new child vaccinated makes a difference, said Dr. Kumanan Wilson, a professor of medicine at the University of Ottawa and the chief science officer at CANImmunize, an Ottawa-based company that creates software to track immunizations.
+When it comes to measles and whooping cough, every new child vaccinated makes a difference, said Dr. Kumanan Wilson.
+He's a professor of medicine at the University of Ottawa and the chief science officer at CANImmunize.

 "These are some of our most infectious viruses so we need to have high vaccine coverage," he said.
 "Even a small drop in coverage for measles can result in outbreaks."